-350 Political Campaign Communication Not offered 2021-22
+350 Political Campaign Communication Not offered 2023-24

 This course focuses on the role of communication in U.S. political campaigns.
-We will examine the history of various features of political campaigns, including candidate debates, advertisements, speeches, policy proposals, media coverage, voter outreach, public opinion, polling, fundraising, demographics, social media and new technologies, crafting candidate image and narrative, deliberative forums, the role of consultants, and voter education.
-This history will be placed in conversation with current presidential, house, and senate races, as well as ballot initiatives.
+We will examine the history of various features of political campaigns, including candidate debates, advertisements, speeches, media coverage and the traveling press corps, social media and new technologies, crafting candidate image and narrative, deliberative forums, and the role of consultants.
+Within our exploration of these issues, we will attend to questions of power, access, and identity, including the intersection of race, gender, sexuality, and class in politics.
+When this course is offered during a presidential election year, it will primarily focus on past and current presidential campaigns.
+When it is offered in a midterm election year, the course will focus primarily (but not exclusively) on past and current congressional and gubernatorial campaigns.
 Students will both analyze and create examples of political campaign communication.
-In addition to regular course sessions students are also expected to attend evening on-campus screenings of each presidential debate and attend at least one local elections forum.
+In addition to regular course sessions students are also expected to watch or attend relevant debates and/or local elections forums.
 May be taken for credit toward the Film and Media Studies major or minor.

-353 The Rhetoric of the Black Freedom Struggle Not offered 2021-22
+353 The Rhetoric of the Black Freedom Struggle Not offered 2023-24

 This course examines the rhetoric of the Black freedom struggle in the US, beginning with African Americans' efforts to survive and resist slavery and culminating in contemporary struggles for social, political, and economic justice.
 We will explore the birth of 20th century struggles for civil rights in the radical left of the 1930s, and chart the continuation of these struggles through the lunch counter sit-ins, marches and bus boycotts of the mid-1950s, struggles for voting rights and political representation in the 1960s, and community organizing and advocacy for Black power in the late 1960s and early 70s, as well as examining the ways that all of these movements inform present-day struggles for social change.
 Assignments will include short analytical essays centered on primary texts, and a final rhetorical criticism paper on a topic of the student's choice.
-May be taken for credit toward the Race and Ethnic Studies major or minor.
+May be taken for credit toward the Indigeneity, Race, and Ethnicity Studies major or minor.